Metric Builder

 • Conversion Metric: Measures the count or conversion rates of events from one stage to another, such as the count of sessions with successful login after opening the login screen.

-• Event Aggregation Metric: Measure the number of events, or calculates the value of event attributes, such as the average duration of network requests.
+• Event Aggregation Metric: Measures the number of events, or calculates the value of event attributes, such as the average duration of network requests.

 After creating custom metrics and selecting the metrics from the Select metrics to view page, the created metrics appear as ECO widgets with time series and dimension data to enable deeper analysis using metric filtering and dimensional drill-down.
 For example, the custom metric Login to Purchase shows the time duration between login and successful purchase.
 This metric enables deeper analysis regarding the customer purchase behavior and allows you to optimize the sales process, enhance user experience, and boost customer loyalty.